Larner College of Medicine

 Body

-Highlights best practices in a range of health care topics and provide an opportunity for networking and connecting with peers.
-Strategies for effective communication with students, families and others to support student health and student attendance will be woven throughout the series.
+Highlights best practices in a range of health care topics and provides an opportunity for networking and connecting with peers.
+Strategies for effective communication with students, families and others to support student health and student attendance is woven throughout the series.
 Each session includes a brief didactic talk followed by a case presentation and group discussion.
 Case presentations are generated from the school nurse cohort, allowing participants to bring forward their challenging scenarios to receive input and recommendations from the group.

 Body

-This 5-part series on “Safer Opioid Prescribing” will review best practices and evidence-based care for patients with chronic pain treated with opioids.
-This will include recommendations on how to identify patients at higher risk of complications and to provide compassionate tapering approaches.
-For patients in whom tapering is a challenge, we will focus on effective strategies in transitioning to buprenorphine given its favorable safety profile.
+This series was offered in fall 2025 and reviewed best practices and evidence-based care for patients with chronic pain treated with opioids.
+It included recommendations on how to identify patients at higher risk of complications and to provide compassionate tapering approaches.
+For patients in whom tapering is a challenge, we focused on effective strategies in transitioning to buprenorphine given its favorable safety profile.

 Body